ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 # Store sale event producer simulator

-Updated 1/25/2022
+Updated 3/29/2022

 The store sales simulator application aims to demonstrate an end-to-end real-time inventory solution based on event-driven architecture and data streaming capabilities.
 It supports the following features:

 * Expose a simple user interface to simulate store selling items which are sent to Queue or Kafka Topic.
 * Randomly create item sale events ( includes restocks) and send them to Kafka or RabbitMQ or IBM MQ depending of the application configuration.
-* Send predefined set of sale events to control the demonstration
+* Send predefined set of sale events to have a better control of the demonstration results.

-This implementation is done with Java 11 and [Quarkus](https://quarkus.io) 2.7.1 with the AMQP reactive messaging extension to send messages to RabbitMQ, or with the Kafka producer API to send message directly to Kafka, or using JMS to send messages to IBM MQ.
+This implementation is done with Java 11 and [Quarkus](https://quarkus.io) 2.7.1 with the AMQP reactive messaging extension to send messages to RabbitMQ, or to Kafka, or using JMS to send messages to IBM MQ.

 This tool is now used in different scenario: